Runaway SUV on the loose in Chapel Hill, North Carolina.

 I got too much to do.

-I'll get I don't know yet.
+I'll get, I don't know yet.

-I'll find out what they did to the sheep, and I've also got to get to this.
+I'll find out what they did to the sheep.

 So in a sense, you're happy over this.

-Stewart said no.
+Stewart said, no.

-King says this gives you fodder.
+King says, this gives you fodder.

 So you don't want it to be bad, King said.

-Stewart said, Do you really just ask me if I want it to be bad?
+Stewart said, do you really just ask me if I want it to be bad?

-And King says, Yes, because you.
+And King says, yes, because you, Stewart, what are you?

 I have kids.